Raspberry Pi 4

 Step 4: Compile the image

-• Note: If you get a “umask” error after compiling the build, run the command umask 022 and try compiling again.
+• If the bitbake command gives a “umask” error, run the command umask 022 and try again.

-• If you see a “restricted license” error, navigate to the local.conf file and append the line: LICENSE_FLAGS_ACCEPTED = “synaptics-killswitch”
+• If there is a “restricted license” error, navigate to the “<yocto_build_root>/build/conf/local.conf” file and append the below line:

 Step 5: Flash the Yocto image

-Now we’re going to flash the Yocto image using Raspberry Pi Imager.
-You can install this from raspberrypi.com/software, or by running sudo apt install rpi-imager on your terminal.
+The generated Yocto image can be flashed to an SD card using Raspberry Pi Imager.
+This can be installed from raspberrypi.com/software, or by running sudo apt install rpi-imager on a Linux terminal.
+Then follow the below steps to flash the device:

-First you’ll want to setup the hardware on your Raspberry Pi, if not done already.
-For this you can follow the steps on the official Raspberry Pi documentation page here: https://www.raspberrypi.com/documentation/computers/getting-started.html
+First setup the hardware on the Raspberry Pi, if not done so already.
+For this, please refer to the steps on the official Raspberry Pi documentation page here: https://www.raspberrypi.com/documentation/computers/getting-started.html

 Follow the steps until the section “Install an operating system”.